advename/The-React-Library-guide/README.md

 - **[react-bootstrap](https://github.com/react-bootstrap/react-bootstrap)**, a component library that uses *other resources* like stylesheets uses a bundler to yield CJS, ESM, UMD bundles and typescript types (notice the execution of the `build.js` file ^[[package.json links to the build.js file](https://github.com/react-bootstrap/react-bootstrap/blob/260671c858911e238576fbc5a85f677f96059a2a/package.json#L36)] which eventually runs the Webpack ^[[react-bootstrap/build.js at dec919bf9bb0cb3153f3e3afe6a486968b218329 · react-bootstrap/react-bootstrap · GitHub](https://github.com/react-bootstrap/react-bootstrap/blob/dec919bf9bb0cb3153f3e3afe6a486968b218329/tools/build.js)] bundler)

-Therefore, as a **rule of thumb use a bundler for all output formats, until you know** that a transpiler suits you better, with strong emphasis on the "until you know".
+Therefore, as a **rule of thumb, use a bundler for all output formats, until you know** that a transpiler suits you better, with strong emphasis on the "until you know".

 ### 3.1.2 – Tools

 #### Transpilers
 Out of the many transpilers on the market, probably the most popular ones are [Babel](https://babeljs.io/) and TypeScript's  [`tsc`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) tool.
 The main differences between them are:
-- `tsc` is for typescript driven projects only.
+- `tsc` is for typescript-driven projects only.
 - only `tsc` performs type-checking during transpilation time
 - `tsc` asks you to specify an ES version to compile to ^[[TypeScript: TSConfig Reference - Docs on every TSConfig option](https://www.typescriptlang.org/tsconfig#target)], while in Babel you specify a range of environments and browsers you want to support ^[[@babel/preset-env · Babel](https://babeljs.io/docs/en/babel-preset-env/#targets)]
 - Babel is missing a few typescript features ^[[@babel/plugin-transform-typescript · Babel](https://babeljs.io/docs/en/babel-plugin-transform-typescript#caveats)], which, however, would probably only bother > 5% of the Typescript community.
-(E.g., partial `namespace` support, but its usage is discouraged anyways ^[[Are namespaces legacy? · Issue #30994 · microsoft/TypeScript · GitHub](https://github.com/microsoft/TypeScript/issues/30994#issuecomment-492017219)] ; and P.S.A `const enums` are now supported ^[[7.15.0 Released: Hack-style pipelines, TypeScript const enums and Rhino target support · Babel](https://babeljs.io/blog/2021/07/26/7.15.0)])
+(E.g., partial `namespace` support, but its usage is discouraged anyway ^[[Are namespaces legacy? · Issue #30994 · microsoft/TypeScript · GitHub](https://github.com/microsoft/TypeScript/issues/30994#issuecomment-492017219)] ; and P.S.A `const enums` are now supported ^[[7.15.0 Released: Hack-style pipelines, TypeScript const enums and Rhino target support · Babel](https://babeljs.io/blog/2021/07/26/7.15.0)])

 That being so, Babel is a powerful, feature-rich and versatile transpiler, that also supports typescript.
 The lack of type-checkings makes Babel obviously run faster, and modern IDE's like [VSCode](https://code.visualstudio.com/) have built in type-checks ^[[TypeScript Compiling with Visual Studio Code](https://code.visualstudio.com/docs/typescript/typescript-compiling)] thanks to [`tsserver`](https://github.com/Microsoft/TypeScript/wiki/Standalone-Server-%28tsserver%29)